Travels from Maryland, USA

-Dr. Makary was the lead author of the first publication on The Surgical Checklist and later served in leadership with Atul Gawande on the World Health Organization Surgery Checklist project.
-Makary has published over 250 scientific articles, including articles on organizational culture, vulnerable populations, and opioid prescribing guidelines.
-As a gastrointestinal surgeon, he is also an advocate for healthy food and lifestyle medicine.
+Dr. Makary was the lead author the Surgical Checklist and later served in leadership with Atul Gawande on the World Health Organization Surgery Checklist project.
+Makary has published more than 250 scientific articles, including articles on organizational culture in health care, price and quality transparency, and public health.

 “I'd like to be very open and honest about this concept of safety, because so far we've been congratulating ourselves on our successes and not looking at the realities of the challenges," says Dr. Martin Makary as he explores the future of surgery.
 “We've often felt that culture drives patient care but we haven't found a good way to measure it."
 He outlines the new research methods he has developed to unveil what is truly going on inside hospitals.